-- 4.14.
+4.14.
 Notwithstanding the methods described in para.
-4.13, there are other reasons why clearance levels are conservative, as follows: - (a) The application of the summation rule for cases where there is more than one radionuclide present is inherently a conservative approach since the exposure pathways for the representative person are not necessarily the same for each radionuclide, for example because of partitioning or separation of radionuclides by processes.
-A less conservative, approach would be to sum the contributions of the radionuclides in the radionuclide mixture for each scenario and each exposure pathway first and then derive the activity concentration value. - (b) The dose contribution from progeny radionuclides is always included together with the parent radionuclide with a percentage that corresponds to the highest ingrowth within a time span of 100 years after clearance.
-This leads to a slight overestimation of the dose coefficient for the mixture of parent and progeny radionuclides. - 4.15.
+4.13, there are other reasons why clearance levels are conservative, as follows:

+- (a) The application of the summation rule for cases where there is more than one radionuclide present is inherently a conservative approach since the exposure pathways for the representative person are not necessarily the same for each radionuclide, for example because of partitioning or separation of radionuclides by processes.
+A less conservative approach would be to sum the contributions of the radionuclides in the radionuclide mixture for each scenario and each exposure pathway first and then derive the activity concentration value. - (b) The dose contribution from progeny radionuclides is always included together with the parent radionuclide with a percentage that corresponds to the highest ingrowth within a time span of 100 years after clearance.
+This leads to a slight overestimation of the dose coefficient for the mixture of parent and progeny radionuclides.

+4.15.
 The use of clearance levels in practice should take into account the conservatism that has already been applied in their derivation.
-It is recognized that the derived clearance levels have been derived on a sufficiently conservative basis while avoiding to be being overly conservative [5].
-Their implementation in practice could take into account this model-intrinsic conservatism to avoid the imposition imposition of further conservatisms commensurate with the degree of conservatism in the model as well as con-sidering the.
-The particular case and the requirements of the national regulatory framework should also be considered. - 4.16.
-The fact that That clearance levels have been derived conservatively should be considered in the implementation of the clearance process, for example by using larger averaging areas or averaging masses...
+It is recognized that the clearance levels have been derived on a sufficiently conservative basis while avoiding being overly conservative [5].
+Their implementation in practice could take into account this model-intrinsic conservatism to avoid the imposition of further conservatisms commensurate with the degree of conservatism in the model.
+The particular case and the requirements of the national regulatory framework should also be considered.

+4.16.
+That clearance levels have been derived conservatively should be considered in the implementation of the clearance process, for example by using larger averaging areas or averaging masses.